nixpig/nixpigweb/README.md

 # nixpigweb

+## Work In Progress

-This is my first project in Go.
-Read all about it [here](https://nixpig.dev).
+This is my first real project in Go.
+Maybe read about it [here](https://nixpig.dev)?

-> No doubt I'm doing a bunch of things incorrectly.
-Feel free to correct me in the [issues](https://github.com/nixpig/nixpigweb/issues/new).
+> No doubt there will be a bunch of areas for improvement.
+Feel free to let me know in the [issues](https://github.com/nixpig/nixpigweb/issues/new).